WHAT IS PDPM?

 PDPM Series Part 3: Nursing Case Mix Groups

-Watch this webinar to learn how the MDS will be used to determine the nursing category and how it differs from the RUG IV nursing case mix groups.
+In this third webinar of our six part series, learn how the MDS will be used to determine the nursing category and how it differs from the RUG IV nursing case mix groups.

 PDPM Series Part 4: Non-Therapy Ancillaries Case Mix Groups